New data shows the US job market was much weaker than thought in 2024, and this year as well

 The report comes after the department reported Friday that the economy generated just 22,000 jobs in August, adding to fears that President Donald Trump's erratic economic policies, including massive and unpredictable taxes on imports, have created so much uncertainty that businesses are reluctant to hire.

+Sal Guatieri, senior economist at BMO Capital Markets said the revisions painted “a much weaker portrait of the job market than initially thought.
+While the revision doesn’t say much about what has happened since March, it suggests the labor market had less momentum heading into the trade war.
+And, recent data suggest the market has downshifted further.″ Since March, monthly job creation has decelerated to an average 53,000.

-Last year, the benchmark revisions showed 818,000 fewer jobs from April 2023 through March 2024.
-Then-presidential candidate Trump declared the numbers had been rigged to conceal economic weakness and help Democrats in the 2024 election.
+When the benchmark revisions last year showed 818,000 fewer jobs in the year ended March 2024, then-presidential candidate Trump declared the numbers had been rigged to conceal economic weakness and help Democrats in the 2024 election.
 However, he did not explain why the government would release the revised numbers two and a half months before voters went to the polls.

 The revisions will likely increase pressure on the Federal Reserve to cut interest rates at its meeting later this month to give the economy a boost.